Skip to content

 October is Down Syndrome Awareness Month

 It was only a few short decades ago that the parents of a child with Down syndrome would be encouraged to institutionalize that child.
-Doctors and parents did not know back then what the real capabilities are of such a child.
+Doctors and parents did not know back then what the real capabilities of such a child were.
 No child should be defined by his or her disability.
 They should only be defined by who they are as a person.

-Not all of us can be musicians, actors, painters, or athletes.
+Not all can be musicians, actors, painters, or athletes.
 Those are talents that we either have or do not have.
-These talents also exist in people who have Down syndrome, and they have gone on like their non-Down syndrome counterparts to be successful in these areas.
+People with Down syndrome also have these talents, and they have gone on to be successful in these areas like their non-Down syndrome counterparts.

 Other people with Down syndrome have gotten college degrees, are business owners, have gone into many different fields, bought homes and apartments, and have had successful marriages.
 Some businesses have also recognized the value of hiring people with Down syndrome, as they are often their most loyal and valued employees.
-For example, Freia David recently retired from a Needham, Massachusetts, McDonald’s restaurant after 32 years of service.
+For example, Freia David recently retired from a McDonald’s restaurant in Needham, Massachusetts, after 32 years of service.
 She loved her customers, and they loved her.
-The marque in front of the store announced her retirement party and invited one and all.
+The marque in front of the store announced her retirement party and invited everyone.

 The fact is that people with Down syndrome are just like everyone else.
-We may have different birth defects, injuries, or diseases which limit us in certain ways, but we are all the same inside.
-We all want to be loved, be happy, and achieve certain goals; so spread the word this month and every month on Down syndrome awareness.
+We may have different birth defects, injuries, or diseases that limit us in certain ways, but we are all the same inside.
+We all want to be loved, be happy, and achieve certain goals, so spread the word about Down syndrome awareness this month and every month.

 Back To Top